The Essence of Lombardian Cuisine

 Lombardy is a geographically and culinarily diverse landlocked region in northern Italy.
 Switzerland borders Lombardy to the north, followed by the Veneto and Trentino Alto-Adige to the east, Emilia-Romagna to the south, and Piedmont to the west.
 Geographically, the spectacular Lombardian landscape consists of three zones: a mountainous Alpine and a pre-Alpine zone in the northern territory near Switzerland; heading south, the Alpine foothills become more moderately undulating until the southern zone where alluvial plains meet the Po River.
 Historically, this central area of the Po River Valley was the center of trade between the Mediterranean and Alpine lands.
 Lombardy also encompasses several of Italy’s well-known lakes, including Lake Garda, Lake Como, and Lake Maggiore.
-Plus, the city of Milan, world-renowned as a center for art, fashion, finance, and more, is the region’s capital.
+The city of Milan, world-renowned as a center for art, fashion, finance, and more, is the region’s capital.
 The Lombardy region offers an abundance of experiences for every traveler, especially for foodies looking for a distinctive regional cuisine.

 Lombardian Cuisine